-Since its founding in 2006, ALS in the Heartland has assisted over 800 individuals with ALS, their families, and caregivers, one by one, to improve their quality of life, provide them with much-needed goods and services, and assist in maintaining their dignity for as long as possible.
-ALS in the Heartland exists to provide the highest quality of support and care for ALS patients and their families in Nebraska and Western Iowa.
+Since its founding in 2006, ALS in the Heartland has assisted thousands of individuals with ALS, their families, and caregivers, one by one, to improve their quality of life, provide them with much-needed goods and services, and assist in maintaining their dignity for as long as possible.
+ALS in the Heartland exists to provide the highest quality of support and care for people living with ALS and their families in Nebraska, Iowa, and South Dakota.
 ALS in the Heartland is not funded by or associated with the National ALS Association (ALSA).
 They are a separate resource we encourage you to also utilize.

-Throughout the past fifteen years ALS in the Heartland has:
+Throughout the past seventeen years ALS in the Heartland has:

-- Aided in keeping 59% of ALS individuals in their homes throughout their illness.
+- Aided in keeping over 60% of ALS individuals in their homes throughout their illness.

 - Provided thousands of respite grants, or breaks from the emotionally and physically taxing role of caregiving.